Machine Identity Rotation: Securing Non-Human Identities

 • Implement automated tools that can handle the entire lifecycle of credentials, from generation to distribution and eventual revocation.
 This reduces manual intervention and minimizes the risk of human error.

-• Think about a large-scale IoT deployment where thousands of devices require frequent credential updates.
-Automating this process is the only feasible way to maintain security without overwhelming IT staff.
+• Think about a large-scale iot deployment where thousands of devices require frequent credential updates.
+Automating this process is the only feasible way to maintain security without overwhelming it staff.

 Protecting the rotated credentials is just as crucial as the rotation itself.